How to Draft a Purchase Agreement

 The disclosure portion of a purchase agreement helps the buyer trust that they know exactly what they are buying and that there will be no catastrophic surprises after they move in.
 Common disclosures included in purchase agreements include:

-Hazards.
+• Hazards.
 Risk due to natural disasters such as tornadoes and flooding, toxic materials such as asbestos and lead paint, and environmental issues such as the presence of industrial waste.

-Homeowners Association.
+• Homeowners Association.
 If the property is governed by a Homeowners Association (HOA), this is the place to disclose that.
 Include information such as where to access HOA bylaws, insurance requirements and HOA dues.

-Water damage.
+• Water damage.
 If the property’s basement only floods in the spring but the purchase is made in the fall, a home inspection may not catch it.
 All water-related problems should be included in this section.

 Contingencies are the “conditions” part of “terms and conditions.”
-While the contingencies remain unresolved, the seller is allowed to continue to market their house to other potential buyers.
+While the contingencies remain unresolved, the seller can continue to market their house to other potential buyers.
 If another interested buyer makes a better offer or an offer without contingencies, the seller can go back to the original buyer to see if they will remove their contingencies or counter the new offer.
 The seller is also allowed to simply accept the new offer without obligation to the original buyer.

 Most contingencies are simple conditions like:

-Loan approval.
+• Loan approval.
 In most cases, the buyer will take out a loan to finance the purchase of the property.
 If the mortgage is not approved, the buyer likely won’t be able to pay for the property.

-Inspection.
+• Inspection.
 A housing inspection can be a crucial assurance to the buyer that the property is in proper condition.
 If, for example, the foundation is cracked and the buyer learns about it from the home inspection, they can retract their offer.

-Buyer selling their house.
-If the buyer intends to use proceeds from the sale of their current home to finance a portion of their offer, they will need to sell it within an agreed upon timeframe.
+• Buyer selling their house.
+If the buyer intends to use proceeds from the sale of their current home to finance a portion of their offer, they will need to sell it within an agreed-upon timeframe.

 Consult a digital purchase agreement template